Admissions Procedures and Requirements - CTS Ph.D. and M.S.

 Prior to Applying

 Prospective applicants unfamiliar with clinical translational science should review the information in our FAQ.
-All applicants are strongly encouraged to contact the CTS Director of Graduate Affairs or one of the CTS Co-Directors prior to applying.
-Applicants should also review the research being conducted by faculty on the Tucson or Phoenix campus, and may wish to contact prospective mentors to discuss research opportunities prior to applying.
+All applicants are encouraged to review the requirements for the degree they wish to pursue in the CTS Graduate Program Handbook and to contact the CTS Director of Graduate Affairs prior to applying.
+We recommend that applicants also review the research being conducted by faculty on the Tucson or Phoenix campus and contact potential mentors to discuss research opportunities prior to applying.
+Applicants should identify faculty of interest in their application, and any prospective offer of a research rotation or mentorship will considerably strengthen the application.

 General Admission Requirements

-Please note that the Graduate College requires newly admitted international students to provide a financial guarantee demonstrating they can afford to study in the United States.
+Please note that the Graduate College requires newly admitted international students to provide a financial guarantee demonstrating they can afford to study in the United States before the student will receive the I-20 form needed to request the student visa from the U.S. embassy or consulate.
+An offer of funding from the CTS program or any faculty member may be used to satisfy the financial gurantee.

 How to Apply

 Applications for admission to the CTS Ph.D. or M.S. program are submitted using the Graduate College’s online application system.
-All supporting materials are uploaded as part of the online application.
+The applicant uploads all supporting materials as part of the online application and identifies at least two people to provide professional letters of recommendation; each recommenders will receive an e-mail requesting they upload their letter to the application.
+The applicant will apply to the CTS program on either the Main (Tucson) campus or the Phoenix biomedical campus of the University of Arizona, depending on where they would prefer to study and on which campus offers the best opportunities for finding a faculty mentor.
 For questions about the application process, please contact Graduate Admissions at email@example.com.
-For questions about the admission requirements for the CTS program, please contact CTSsupport@email.arizona.edu.
+For questions about the CTS program's admission requirements, please contact CTSsupport@email.arizona.edu.

 Admission Application Deadlines

-International Applicants: Applications can be accepted as late as March 15 for Fall (August) admission; September 15 for Spring admission.
+Spring deadline: Applications can be accepted as late as September 15 for Spring (January) admission.

-Note: All application materials, including letters of recommendation and test scores, must be received by the stated deadline for the application to be considered.
-The CTS Admissions Committee may review applications from highly qualified applicants for early admission decisions prior to the general application deadline.
+Note: All application materials, including the minimum two required letters of recommendation, must be received by the stated deadline for the application to be considered.

 What We Look For in an Applicant

 A qualified applicant to the CTS M.S. or Ph.D. program is one who understands and is pursuing a career in clinical translational science.
-He or she has at least minimal experience with health sciences research in a laboratory setting and may have experience as a clinician or health sciences professional.
+He or she has at least minimal experience in or exposure to health sciences research in a laboratory or clinical research setting and may have training as a clinician or health sciences professional.
 A record of completed research projects and peer-reviewed publications is helpful, but not essential.
 Applicants typically will have identified one or more UA faculty members whose research is related to the applicant’s interests as potential faculty mentors.
-The applicant is strongly encouraged to make contact with the CTS Director of Graduate Affairs or the appropriate CTS Co-Director prior to applying.
+The CTS Admissions Committee reviews each application holistically to judge whether the applicant would be successful in the program if offered admission.